Hammer Projects: Simon Denny

 - – This is a past exhibition

-The work of New Zealand born, Berlin-based artist Simon Denny is driven by the landscape of contemporary media culture.
-Considering the economic and social implications of recent information technologies, Denny’s research-based projects and exhibitions offer critical insight into the conditions of exchange and the production of knowledge in the digital world.
-Through a process that renders the immaterial flow of information into visible and tangible objects, Denny’s sculptural installations often approximate the visual language, style, and forms that are integral to the Internet and the culture that surrounds it.
-For the artist’s first solo presentation in Los Angeles, Denny presents a project based on the possibilities of blockchain—a technology that underlies the cryptocurrency bitcoin—and its potential applications in the future.
-Built around three real-world companies, Denny’s installation adopts the presentational mode of trade-fair information booths to convey the ethos and tenor of each vision for the future of blockchain.
+Considering the economic and social implications of recent information technologies, the Berlin-based artist Simon Denny (b.
+1982, Auckland, New Zealand) undertakes research-based projects that offer critical insight into the conditions of exchange and the production of knowledge in the digital world.
+Rendering the immaterial flow of information into visible and tangible objects, Denny’s sculptural installations often approximate the visual language, style, and forms that are integral to the Internet and the culture that surrounds it.

 Simon Denny (b.
 1982, Auckland, New Zealand) is currently based in Berlin, where he has lived since studying at the Städelschule, Frankfurt in 2009.
 Recent solo exhibitions of his work have taken place at WIELS Contemporary Art Centre, Brussels (2016); Serpentine Sackler Gallery, London (2015); MoMA PS1, New York (2015); Portikus, Frankfurt (2014); Museum Moderner Kunst Stiftung Ludwig, Vienna (2013); Kunstverein Munich, Munich (2013), Aspen Art Museum, Aspen (2012); NAK Neuer Aachener Kunstverein, Aachen, Germany (2011); Contemporary Art Museum, Saint Louis (2010), as well the 56th Venice Biennale, where he represented New Zealand (2015).
 He has been included in group exhibitions at Kunstverein in Hamburg, Germany (2016); Kunsthalle Wein, Vienna (2015); Kunsthalle St. Gallen, Switzerland (2014); Ullens Center for Contemporary Art, Beijing (2014); Nationalgalerie im Hamburger Bahnhof, Museum für Gegenwert, Berlin (2013); Centre Pompidou, Paris (2013); Institute of Contemporary Arts, London (2012); Institute for Contemporary Art, Berlin (2011); and Musée d’Art Contemporain de Bordeaux (2011) as well as the 9th Berlin Biennale (2016).